TaQuangKhoi/Learn-AngularJS/README.md

 # Keios Learn AngularJS

-I learn this old technology to suppport my career at TrueTech
+I learn this old technology to support my career at TrueTech